-Blue Mountain’s Typica roots appear to be little known, despite its renowned flavor.
+Despite its renowned flavor, Blue Mountain’s Typica roots appear to be little known.
 Blue Mountain grows best in the highlands, and any change in the environment can drastically alter the taste of the coffee.
 The flavor of Blue Mountain coffee is described as delicate, rich, and sweet, like cream.
-This coffee variety has a pretty diverse flavor profile, with a trace of chocolate and a slightly sour note, and nearly no bitterness.
+This coffee variety has a diverse flavor profile, with a trace of chocolate, a slightly sour note, and nearly no bitterness.

 Catimor is usually divided into three sub-varieties: Catimor T-8667 (coffee variety with short stem but large fruit and seeds); Catimor T-5269 (a hardy plant that grows well at an altitude of 600-900m above sea level with more than 3000mm of rainfall per year); and Catimor T-5175 (a hardy plant that grows well at an altitude of 600-900m above sea level with more than 3000mm of rainfall per year) (high yielding coffee variety, but not adapted to growing conditions in places that are too low or too high).

 Geisha is a rust-resistant cultivar that thrives in extreme high-altitude environments.
 Geisha is distinguished by its complex and delicate characteristics, including pure fruit notes and a delicate balance of sweetness and moderate sourness.
-It’s no surprise that this is the name that always appears at the top of the most expensive coffee brands list.
+Unsurprisingly, this is the name that always appears at the top of the most expensive coffee brands list.

 In Central America, this is a typical example of high-quality coffee.
 Java is a flavorful cultivar with a moderate output and good resistance to coffee berry disease.
 The Java strain’s fruits and seeds are elongated morphologically, while the juvenile leaves are bronze colored.